openSUSE/openSUSE-release-tools/README.md

     # to utilize the wrapper for working on osc plugins from osrt checkout
     $(realpath ./osc)/../osc-wrapper.py --version

 Using [Docker Compose](https://docs.docker.com/compose/), a containerized OBS can be started via one command.
 The default credentials are `Admin` and `opensuse` on [0.0.0.0:3000](http://0.0.0.0:3000).
+You can change the port by setting the environment variable `OSRT_EXPOSED_OBS_PORT`.

     docker-compose -f dist/ci/docker-compose.yml up api